 You can rent a boat and make the trip on your own, or board one of the many passenger vessels plying the canal route.
 For a classic Göta Canal experience, travel on one of the historic canal boats operated by the Göta Canal Steamship Company.

 The oldest vessel still in regular service, M/S Juno, was built in 1874, followed by the M/S Wilhelm Tham in 1912 and the M/S Diana in 1931.
 Each has been maintained to reflect the era in which it was built, while incorporating modern conveniences.
 The cabins are tiny and generally furnished with bunk beds and washbasins; shared WCs and showers are available on each deck.
 Meals are served in the dining room on board, and there’s also a small library lounge for reading and relaxation.

 Weather permitting, you’ll probably spend most of your time aboard on the outdoor decks (both covered and uncovered areas are available), watching the scenery and the communities the boat passes through.
 One of the great joys of canal cruising is the leisurely pace of the journey.
 You’ll see people going about their daily lives, riding bikes along paths beside the canal, and enjoying picnics as they watch the boats pass through the locks.
 At Forsvik the ship may even be greeted with flowers and songs by a local group.
 Excursions on shore are also included.

-- The Classic Canal Cruise: four days, three nights from Stockholm to Gothenburg or vice versa, cruising the entire way.
+- The Classic Canal Cruise: four days, three nights from Stockholm to Gothenburg or vice versa, cruising the entire way, with some night travel.